google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 [chrome-remote-interface](https://www.npmjs.com/package/chrome-remote-interface)
 is a great Node package that provides high-level APIs on top of the [DevTools Protocol][dtprotocol].
-You can use it orchestrate Headless Chrome, navigate to pages, and fetch information about those pages.
+You can use it to orchestrate Headless Chrome, navigate to pages, and fetch information about those pages.

-The DevTools protocol can do a ton of interesting stuff, but it can be a bit daunting at first.
+Warning: The DevTools protocol can do a ton of interesting stuff, but it can be a bit daunting at first.
 I recommend spending a bit of time browsing the [DevTools Protocol API Viewer][dtviewer], first.
 Then, move on to the `chrome-remote-interface` API docs to see how it wraps the raw protocol.
-{: .warning }

 Let's install the library: